dathinaios/spacemacs-supercollider/README.md

 A: You have two options: 1) While on an SC document type `,!`.
 It will ask if you are sure because reseting the conf file will unlink the installed `Quarks`.
 You can simply run `Quarks.gui` and re-enable the ones you want.
 2) You can manually add the line `- "~/.emacs.d/private/supercollider/sc-emacs"` under `includedPaths:` in `spacemacs_conf.yaml`.

+Q: The mode is forcing 4 spaces indent.
+How do I change it to 2?

+A: Add `(setq sclang-indent-level 2)` to your `.spacemacs` file.

 Q: How do I stop the workspace showing up on startup?

 A: Add `(setq sclang-show-workspace-on-startup nil)` to your `.spacemacs` file.